 Challenges for Separated Children: Foster Care in the United States

 The U.S. child welfare system is in crisis.
 A shortage of foster homes, inability to place siblings together and a lack of effective transition programs make transitioning from youth to adulthood very difficult.
-Less than 50% of children in foster care graduate from high school, and only 3% complete a bachelor’s degree.
+54% of children in foster care graduate from high school, and only 3% complete a bachelor’s degree.

 Without a high school education and ongoing support to help develop professional skills for success, foster youth can face serious challenges.
 In fact, 33% of homeless young adults were previously in foster care and one quarter of foster care alumni will become involved with the criminal justice system within two years of leaving care.